-Centres are to present the following documentation with a minimum of one month before for a pre-audit check:
+Centres are to present the following documentation at least one month before for a pre-audit check:

 - Instructor's manual for each course, including course timetable, lesson plans for each module and copies of PowerPoint presentations and exercises.
-This is for use by Instructors. - Students manual for the above which will contain relevant information of the course. - Student handouts and materials such as IMCA documents, joining pack. - License to operate a centre from the relevant local or national authority - Instructors CVs, photographs and DP Certificates - A copy of each instructor's training programme signed off by an experience training DP instructor - Copy of IMO train the trainer or teaching certificate and copy of the IMCA or NI logbook for each instructor. - Health and safety information - Attendance list, feedback forms, and methods for assessing students

-- Template of the certificates to be issued by the centre - Administrative procedures to cover registration/booking, logbook control etc. - Management review policy - Performance appraisal policy for instructors - Complaints policy and appeal policy - Control of documents policy.
+This is for use by instructors. - Student's manual for the above, which will contain relevant information of the course. - Student handouts and materials such as IMCA documents and joining pack. - Licence to operate a centre from the relevant local or national authority. - Instructors CVs, photographs and DP certificates. - A copy of each instructor's training programme signed off by an experienced training DP instructor. - Copy of IMO 'train the trainer' or teaching certificate and copy of the IMCA or NI logbook for each instructor. - Health and safety information. - Attendance list, feedback forms and methods for assessing students. - Template of the certificates to be issued by the centre. - Administrative procedures, such as those covering registration/booking and logbook control. - Management review policy. - Performance appraisal policy for instructors. - Complaints policy and appeal policy. - Document control policy.

-If the documentation is not received in a timely manner the NI may cancel the arranged audit, with the resulting loss (travel/accommodation costs/etc.) borne by the training centre.
-To maintain high audit standards, the NI auditors need time to review documentation before arriving at the centre.
+If the documentation is not received in a timely manner The NI may cancel the arranged audit, with the resulting loss (such as travel and accommodation costs) borne by the training centre.
+To maintain high audit standards, The NI auditors need time to review documentation before arriving at the centre.

-All documents are to be uploaded as per NI instruction.
+All documents are to be uploaded as per NI instructions.

-1.11.
-PROVISIONAL ACCREDITATION
+1.11 Provisional accreditation

 Prior to the audit, a training provider may request provisional accreditation.
 This is restricted to selected courses and is given after submission of all the course documentation and instructor qualifications, provided they are of an acceptable standard.
-The maximum allowance is the delivery of two courses prior to the audit day, which requires approval in writing from the NI.
+The maximum allowance is the delivery of two courses prior to the audit day, which requires approval in writing from The NI.
 This enables the course provider to advertise and supply courses pending the formal accreditation and to test the systems at the centre.